Azure Key Vault vs CyberArk: Comparison to Know

 Azure Key Vault Pros

-• It provides a range of access control features that enable users to manage who has access to their cryptographic assets which includes role-based access control (RBAC).
+- It provides a range of access control features that enable users to manage who has access to their cryptographic assets, including role-based access control (RBAC).

 Azure Key Vault Cons

-• High volume operations have always been a price-sensitive zone, which in turn increases its cost.
+- High-volume operations have always been a price-sensitive zone, increasing its cost.

 CyberArk Pros